 So – in essence, the only negative to the entire meal was that I could not find a relaxing drink my palate could enjoy.
 That’s not such a big deal, to be honest.
 It was all about the food and the conversation this go-round.

 If you are in the Disney Springs area, our entire family would highly…and I mean HIGHLY recommend…stopping by Chef Art Smith’s Homecomin’ Kitchen.
 We may not have had opportunity to meet Chef Art himself (we hear he pops in from time to time), but we felt as if we had met “family.”
 We even went home with a signed copy of the dessert menu!

 Huge thanks to Autumn and Emily for making it a meal we will never forget!
 We will be back!

-Until the next set of footprints are made ~ T
+Until the next set of footprints ~ T

-Tip: After our sensational experience, we made our way over to Guest Services in Disney Springs to fill out a compliment card for both Autumn and Emily.
+Tip: After our sensational experience, we made our way over to Guest Services in Disney Springs.
+We insisted on filling out a compliment card for both Autumn and Emily.
 These observation cards go a long way when it comes to recognizing Cast Members and their great dedication to outstanding service.
-It takes just a few moments and simply encourages the hard work and compassion that Cast Members employ to ensure Guests have a magical vacation.
+It takes just a few moments and simply encourages their hard work and compassion.
 Be sure to stop by Guest Services to fill out a compliment card if you have a tremendous encounter such as ours.